-Justin Smith – Managing Director
+Justin Smith – OTS Manager

 I set up a Counselling and Psychotherapy Assessment / Referral Service in 2001, and have been supervising psychotherapists, counsellors and other professionals since then.
-I also run supervision and development groups for counsellors and psychotherapists.
+I also run development groups for counsellors and psychotherapists.

 Annalisa Caldon - Client Services Director & Placement Coordinator